korpling/ANNIS/docs/src/mdbook/developer-guide/src/rest-api/query.md

 ### Parameters

 - `q` - The query in the ANNIS Query Language (AQL)
+- `query-language` - Query language to use.
+Currently "AQL" and "AQLQuirksV3" are supported as value.
+The latter one emulates the behavior of the ANNIS 3 version of AQL.
+Default is "AQL".
 - `corpora` - A comma separated list of corpus names

 ### Responses